 Till a few years back, regional tourists could enter Bhutan with minimum documentation.
-Soon large number of Indian tourists started Bhutan travel and the country of about 800 thousand people received close to 200 thousand Indian tourists in 2017.
-Somewhat overwhelmed Bhutan government with a long policy of less number and highly paying tourists saw this as a worrying sign and put some restriction on regional tourist arrival.
-The rules are dynamic and changes from time to time.
+Soon a large number of Indian tourists started Bhutan travel and the country of about 800 thousand people received close to 200 thousand Indian tourists in 2017.
+Somewhat overwhelmed Bhutan government with a long policy of less number and high paying tourists saw this as a worrying sign and put some restriction on regional tourist arrival.
+The rules are dynamic and change from time to time.
 The discretion of the govt official in this matter is also important.

-If you are travelling by road, at Phuentsholing boarder you have to apply for a permit with the same set of documents, you will also have to submit a tour itinerary and your hotel vouchers copy.
+If you are traveling by road, at Phuentsholing boarder you have to apply for a permit with the same set of documents, you will also have to submit a tour itinerary and your hotel vouchers copy.
 Once the document is processed there will be a biometric recording of your data before you are issued a permit.
 An Indian tourist is not allowed to revisit Bhutan again soon.
-If you are travelling by Indian Vehicle, you have to next go to the transport department and get a permit for the vehicle issued as well.
+If you are traveling by Indian Vehicle, you have to next go to the transport department and get a permit for the vehicle issued as well.